-As you may know, many types of website malware exist — millions.
-They are meant to cause untold chaos and damage by their very nature.
-Malware can either hit and destroy or can lay dormant until activated.
+Many types of website malware exist — millions.
+By their very nature, they are meant to cause untold chaos and damage.
+That said, malware can either hit and destroy or can lay dormant until activated.
 And it doesn’t discriminate.
 Your aunt’s blog is as vulnerable as a large national retailer.

 Worse, your reputation, traffic, and income will likely suffer if your website is infected.
 And, it’s not just a problem for the webmaster.
 Malicious code attempts to infect the computers of site visitors also.